drshahizan/HPDP/2425/assignment/A2/bdm/Transformer/big_data.md

 This step helped us understand what kind of data we are working with and prepared for further data handling tasks.

 ## 🛠️Task 3: Apply Big Data Handling Strategies
+In this part, we used five strategies to work with our large dataset to observe the result of the performance of using different strategies applying to handle big dataset.
+These methods help save time, memory, and make processing faster. <br><br>
-Apply the following five strategies to your dataset:
+We apply the following five strategies to our dataset: <br>

+### 📉 1.
 Load Less Data

 Load only required columns or filter relevant rows during read operation.
+### 📦 2.
 Use Chunking

 Process the data in small chunks using pandas.read_csv(chunksize=...).
+### 🧮 3.
 Optimize Data Types

 Convert columns to appropriate types (e.g., category, float32) to reduce memory usage.
+### 🔍 4.
 Sampling

 Apply random or stratified sampling to reduce the dataset size for fast prototyping.
+###⚡ 5.
 Parallel Processing with Dask

 Use Dask DataFrame to read and process large files in parallel.